AWS MLA-C01 vs AI Practitioner (AIF-C01): Which AI Certification Should You Take First?

 Scenario 2: You Already Have ML Engineering Experience

-You can skip AIP-C01 and go straight to MLA-C01 if you have:
+You can skip AIF-C01 and go straight to MLA-C01 if you have:

 - 1+ year of hands-on experience with SageMaker